TnTech-ECE/F25_Team8_DARPAChallengeTriageDrone/Reports/Conceptual Design/Conceptual Design.md

 - This processing unit (Jettson Nano) will process the data received from the microphone as well as the data from the heartbeat and respiratory doppler.
 The information will then be compared to the START triage method and the results will be wirelessly transmitted to the user interface.
 The processing unit will have serial or digital input lines coming from the doppler radar as well as an analog input line coming from the microphone.
 It will have a wireless radio frequency output going to the user control device.

 **3. User Control <br />**
-- After the signlas are processed the information will be sent to a telecommunication device that will transmit the victim's vitals as well as triage level back to the user.
+- After the signals are processed the information will be sent to a telecommunication device that will transmit the victim's vitals as well as triage level back to the user.
 The information will be shown on an LCD display at the controller.
 This device will have one radio frequency signal input that comes from the signal processing device.

 **4. Cognitive test device <br />**
 - The user will have a button to allow a procedure to occur using a speaker and a microphone.
 The speaker will send out a call prompt and the microphone will capture audio data and relay it back to the computing system.